 Many pawn shops purchase gold jewelry, coins and bullion.
 Selling locally to a pawn shop is an easy way to sell your gold for cash quickly.
 However, you’ll almost always get a lower price than you would by selling to a reputable online gold buyer.

-As we’ve explained in more detail in our guide to selling diamond jewelry to a pawn shop, pawn shops usually offer significantly lower prices for jewelry than online buyers.
+As we’ve explained in more detail in our guide to selling gold jewelry to a pawn shop, pawn shops usually offer significantly lower prices for jewelry than online buyers.